Hanjp-IM/ibus-hanjp/README.md

 The Hanjp Input Method project is a IME project that aims to give a Hangul jaso Japanese editing enviornment in Korean users friendly form.
 With a hanjp engine that fits in your environment, you can edit a Kana document with a Hangul jaso.
 This project supports(but not limited to) Linux platform.

 ## License
-This software follows LGPL 3.0.
+This software is licensed under LGPL 3.0.

 ## Links
 - [Hanjp Wiki](https://github.com/ubuntu-kr/hanjp-im/wiki)